-We close this section by providing the theoretical justification of using parameter expansion to accelerate the convergence speed of the EM algorithm.
-We found that the convergence speed accelerates in both parameter expansions.
-Intuitively speaking, by \citet{dempster77}, the speed of convergence is determined by the largest eigenvalue of $S(\Delta) = I^{-1}_{com}(\Delta) I_{obs}(\Delta)$, where
+We conclude this section by offering theoretical justification for utilizing parameter expansion to accelerate the convergence speed of the EM algorithm.
+We observed that the convergence speed improves with both parameter expansions.
+Intuitively, by \citet{dempster77}, the speed of convergence is determined by the largest eigenvalue of $S(\Delta) = I^{-1}_{com}(\Delta) I_{obs}(\Delta)$, where

-We denote $\Delta$ as the collection of all the unknown parameters and $\Delta^\star$ as its true value.
-Let $\Psi$ be the expanded parameter and $\tilde \Delta = (\Delta, \Psi)$, we found that the largest eigenvalue of $S(\tilde \Delta)$ is bigger than it of $S(\Delta)$.
+We denote $\Delta$ as the collection of all the unknown parameters and $\Delta^\star$ as the true values.
+Let $\Psi$ be the expanded parameter and $\widetilde \Delta = (\Delta, \Psi)$.
+We found that the largest eigenvalue of $S(\widetilde \Delta)$ is bigger than that of $S(\Delta)$.
 Thus, the convergence speed is increased.
 In Lemma \ref{lemma-convergence-EM}, we provide a formal statement of this result.
-Proofs of Lemma \ref{lemma-convergence-EM} can be found in the supplementary material. \\

-\begin{lemma} Given that the PX-EM algorithm converges to the posterior mode, both parameter expansions speed up the convergence of the original EM algorithm. \end{lemma}
+Proof of Lemma \ref{lemma-convergence-EM} is provided in the supplementary material. \begin{lemma} Given that the PX-EM algorithm converges to the posterior mode, both parameter expansions speed up the convergence of the original EM algorithm. \end{lemma}